UKPLab/arxiv2024-modular-sentence-encoders/README.md

 ```
 Parameter description
 - `--pivot_lang`: We always use English as our pivot language and align each non-English encoder to the English encoder.
-- `--pivot_model_name_or_path` is the name or path of the pivot language model, i.e. the English encoder trained in Step 3 in monolingual specializtion.
+- `--pivot_model_name_or_path` is the name or path of the pivot language model, i.e. the English encoder trained in Step 3 in monolingual specialization.
 - `--target_lang` is the language of the encoder that should be aligned to the English encoder.
 - `--target_model_name_or_path` is the name or path to the target language model trained in Step 3 in monolingual specialization.
 - `--output_path` is the path to save the cross-lingual alignment adapter (CLA adapter).